 But, It Still Feels Small

 Despite what this study shows, you may still feel like you need a bigger home.
 If that’s the case, it’s a good idea to save as much cash as you can for a down payment so you’re not nagged by a high monthly mortgage for longer than necessary.
 It’s also prudent to get your credit score into great shape before applying for a mortgage, because doing so may help you land a lower interest rate.
-(To get an idea of where your credit currently stands, you can see two of your credit scores for free, updated every two weeks, on Credit.com.)
+(To get an idea of where your credit currently stands, you can see two of your credit scores for free, updated every month, on Credit.com.)
 And, as you search for a new home, you can use this tool to help you determine how much home you can afford.